sarashamas/docs-calendar/docs/api/methods/js_eventcalendar_setlocale_method.md

 ### Description

-@short: Applies a new locale to the Event Calendar widget
+@short: Applies a new locale to Event Calendar

 ### Usage